Links & FAQ

 Which opera recordings are excluded?

-We exclude amateur and school stagings with piano or modified small orchestration, private fan videos, performances of very poor standard and excerpts of operas .
+We exclude amateur and school stagings of poor standard, extremely poor private fan videos and excerpts of operas.
 Some exceptions are made due to historical and artistic consideration

 I know of a video which you do not have.
 How can I ask for inclusion ?